 Since 2001, the New Zealand hoki fisheries have been certified as meeting the very high seafood sustainability standards required by the Marine Stewardship Council, they were the first major whitefish fishery in the world to do so.

 - Managed as two fish stocks: New Zealand’s eastern stock (HOK1 East) and western stock (HOK1 West)

 - DWG represents both stocks and 93% of the total quota

 - Benthopelagic meaning they are found on the seabed and water column above

 - Start breeding around 3-5 years old and live to ~25 years

-- First major whitefish fisheries to be certified sustainable by the internationally-recognised Marine Stewardship Council, and certified for a record third time in 2012 without conditions
+- First major whitefish fisheries to be certified sustainable by the internationally-recognised Marine Stewardship Council in 2001, and certified for a record fourth time in 2018 without conditions

 - Prime white fish with moist flaky flesh

 * ‘Known distribution range’ provides an indication of where hoki are likely to be found based on all known records of hoki collected from research and commercial activities.
 They may be found elsewhere.
 ‘Main fishing grounds’ is based on the trawl footprint for the last ten years, only a fraction of this is trawled annually